 The Bodhisatta was once a king.
-Before taking the throne, he was just an ordinary householder with a beloved wife of perfect virtue and angelic beauty.
+Before taking the throne, he was just an ordinary householder with a beloved wife of perfect virtue and divine beauty.
 One time they traveled from their village to see her parents in the city.
 As they entered the city gate, the king, riding his splendid elephant, saw her walking behind the wagon and became enamored.
 He sent someone to find out if she had a husband, and when he learned that she did, the king decided to get rid of him.

 His wife, weeping and wailing all the while, wished that because she had lived a life of absolute righteousness, some spirit would intervene to save her husband.
-Her sorrow caused the throne of Indra, king of the gods, to become warm, and when he divined the cause he came down from heaven and switched the Bodhisatta and king’s places just before the axe fell.
+Her sorrow caused the throne of Indra, king of the gods, to become warm.
+And when he divined the cause, he came down from heaven and switched the Bodhisatta and king’s places just before the axe fell.
 Then Indra materialized and consecrated the Bodhisatta and his wife as king and queen, causing everyone to call out with joy at the death of their wicked king.
 The Bodhisatta reigned with justice and generosity.

 In the Lifetime of the Buddha

-The Bodhisatta’s wife was an earlier birth of the Buddha’s wife and Indra was an earlier birth of Anuruddha, one of the Buddha’s top disciples.
+The Bodhisatta’s wife and Indra were earlier births of the Buddha’s wife and Anuruddha, one of the Buddha’s top disciples.